 Spouses exchange vows that typically contain an oath of such commitment.
 But tragically, 4 in 10 couples break those vows and 60% of second marriages, and 73% of third similarly break up.
 So people hoping to find faithfulness in a life-long partner are likely to be sadly disappointed.

 While marriage is probably the most obvious of relationships in which we seek faithfulness, we look for it too in the workplace.
 If I have people working for me, I expect their faithfulness in performing their job.
-I don’t expect them to lie about being sick, come in late or leave early, or sneak a couple of hours of video game-playing in during work hours.
+I don’t expect them to lie about being sick, come in late or leave early, or sneak in a couple of hours of video game-playing during work hours.

-Similarly, if I’m an employee of a company, I expect them show faithfulness in our employment contract: to accurately calculate and pay my wages, to provide a safe working environment, etc. Our human need is for those we deal with to live up to their commitments to us, not abandon them when they happened to be disadvantaged by them.
+Similarly, if I’m an employee of a company, I expect them show faithfulness in our employment contract: to accurately calculate and pay my wages, to provide a safe working environment, etc. Our human need is for those we deal with to live up to their commitments to us, not abandon them when they happen to be disadvantaged by them.

 Trustworthiness and Justice from Others